Angelo254/Moringa_Data_Science_Core_W4_Independent_Project_2021_09_Angelo_Sang_Python/README.md

        b)The type of tournament

-2) The model achieves atleast 80% accuracy
+2) The model achieves atleast 80% accuracy.

-3) Have the lowest RMSE score possible
+3) Have the lowest RMSE score possible.

 ### d) Experimental Design
 The project was undertaken using the following design